KonstanzeTan/tan_etal_DCM/README.md

 DCM ~beta(quantile-normalised) + Age + Gender + principal components of control probes capturing ~95% of control probe variation
 ```

-The scripts in this repository facilitate various tasks in methylation data preprocessing and qualitycontrol, calculation of methylation betas, epigenome-wide association analysis, meta-analysis, adjustment for test-statistic inflation and finally the identification of sentinel CpGs.
+The scripts in this repository facilitate various tasks in methylation data preprocessing and quality control, calculation of methylation betas, epigenome-wide association analysis, meta-analysis, adjustment for test-statistic inflation and finally the identification of sentinel CpGs.

 ## Enrichment analysis of genomic regulatory features

 We analysed sentinel CpGs for enrichment in various genomic regulatory features using a permutation testing approach, whereby sentinel CpG overlap of genomic regulatory features is compared to a background set comprising permutations of other EPIC array CpGs matched to sentinel CpGs by genomic location, methylation levels and/or variability.
 This addresses bias inherent in methylation arrays, which preferentially assay pre-determined genomic sites and well-annotated genes

+Enrichment analysis for tissue-specific chromatin states, histone-marked regions and DNAse 1 hypersensitive sites was conducted using a local installation of eFORGE v2 downloaded from [Altius Institute eForge](https://eforge.altiusinstitute.org/).
+Besides enrichment, depletion was also investigated by specifying the  `--depletion` flag.
+Significant enrichment or depletion was not assessed using the default binomial P value output by the software.
+Instead, we defined significant enrichment or depletion by calculating a permutation P value usign overlap counts from each of the background permutation sets. eFORGE auto-constructs a background set of permuted CpGs matched to sentinel CpGs by CpG island and gene annotation.

-The scripts in this repository outline the manual construction of a background for enrichment analysis, consisting of 1,000 sets of EPIC array CpGs matched to sentinel CpGs by methylation levels and variability.
-Additionally, they detail the calculation of permutation p-values to assess enrichment.
+Enrichment analysis for expression quantitative trait methylation loci (eQTM) and transcription factor binding sites (TFBS) were assessed using a manually constructed background set comprising permutations of EPIC array CpGs matched to sentinel CpGs by methylation levels and variability.

-Software/packages used: local installation of eFORGE v2 downloaded from [Altius Institute eForge](https://eforge.altiusinstitute.org/)
+The scripts in this repository were used for enrichment analysis and calculation of permutation p values (eFORGE) as well as manual construction of background set of permuted EPIC array CpGs.

 ## Expression quantitative trait methylation analysis